-CxEngage Quality Management records agent interactions and measures them against a defined set of criteria.
+CxEngage Quality Management combined with call center recording software records agent interactions and measures them against a defined set of criteria.
 Supervisors then review scores and share feedback with agents.
 It enables coaching sessions that are focused and individualized, prompting real conversations about an agent’s performance.

 The result: Performance is addressed and connections are maintained.